Accredited Marine Surveyor Ontario Pre purchase Marine Surveys and Insurance Marine Surveys

 Each year during Ontario's cold winter I have requests to survey boats.
-Unless the vessel is stored in a heated facility my survey season starts the end of March or later depending on weather and marina conditions.
+Unless the vessel is stored in a heated facility my survey season starts sometime in March, depending on weather and marina conditions.
 So what this means is, John Bond Marine Surveyor does not survey frozen boats.

 I'm sure there are marine surveyors that survey during the winter.
 As long as they explain what your getting, and you understand and agree, it's your decision..

 Below are comments from surveyors, fiberglass repair shops, and moisture meter manufacturers.
 There's probably more, but after you read the quotes below, I think you'll get the idea.